What Is ‘Commission’ in Real Estate?

 👉 Familiarize yourself with the market

-In a market that leans toward the seller, an agent might be more open to a lower commission.
-This is because there is a higher chance that the property will sell quickly, possibly with less effort.
+If the market leans toward sellers, an agent might be more open to a lower commission.
+This is because there is a higher chance that the property will sell quickly, possibly with less effort required.

-On the other hand, in a buyer’s market, real estate agents may be less keen to reduce their commission because the process is likely to be more challenging and time-consuming.
+On the other hand, in a buyer’s market, a real estate agent may be less keen to reduce their commission because the process is likely to be more challenging and time-consuming.

 👉 Consider the price of the property